Jimmy Buffett, ‘Margaritaville’ singer, cause of death revealed

 Jimmy Buffett died in hospice care after a years-long private battle with skin cancer.

-Sources close to the songwriter, who popularised beach bum soft rock with the escapist Caribbean-flavored song ‘Margaritaville’, revealed that the 76-year-old was diagnosed with skin cancer four years ago.
+Sources close to the songwriter, who popularised beach bum soft rock with the escapist Caribbean-flavored song ‘Margaritaville’, revealed that the 76-year-old was diagnosed with Merkel Cell Skin Cancer four years ago.

 “He lived his life in the sun, literally and figuratively,” a friend of the beloved singer told TMZ.